Xilinx/data-analytics/F1-XSQL61-TUTORIAL.md

-# Data Analytics XSQL61 Tutorial
+# Data Analytics XSQL61 Version 18.03.19 Tutorial

 ## Introduction
 This tutorial runs TPCH query 6 and query 1 directly on text table file of database on an FPGA acceleration kernel in AWS EC2 F1 Instance.